lindehoff/node-apa102/README.md

 # node-apa102
-A Node JS module for the Super LED APA102
+A Node JS module for Raspberry Pi to communicate with APA102 throu SPI